msmccormack/DATA440/Project2.md

 ![](variables.png)

 As you can see, there are many entries and columns in this dataset.
+More specifically, there are .
 I then identified the following variables as such:

 Survey weights : hv005